Complying with the RoHS Regulations for manufacturers, importers and distributors of electrical and electronic equipment.

-The Restriction of the Use of Certain Hazardous Substances (RoHS) in Electrical and Electronic Equipment (EEE) Directive (2011/65/EU) aims to prevent hazardous substances from entering the production process and thereby keep them out of the waste stream.
+The Restriction of the Use of Certain Hazardous Substances (RoHS) in Electrical and Electronic Equipment Directive (2011/65/EU) aims to prevent hazardous substances from entering the production process and thereby keep them out of the waste stream.

 This table summarises the obligations of all economic operators that are affected by RoHS.

 |legal obligations||manufacturer||authorised representative||importer||distributor|

 |any supplier of an EEE for distribution, consumption or use in the course of a commercial activity and markets it under their own name||anyone with a written mandate from a manufacturer to carry out administrative tasks on their behalf when placing EEE on the market||anyone who imports EEE from outside the EU and places it on the EU market||anyone in the supply chain, other than the manufacturer or importer, who makes EEE available on the EU market|

 |design and manufacture EEE in compliance with RoHS||✓|

 |place only compliant EEE on the EU market||✓||✓||✓|

 |implement production control systems and checks to ensure compliance||✓|